-If You Have No Will: Compiled By Probate Attorney Steven F. Bliss Esq.
+If You Have No Will: Compiled By San Diego Probate Lawyer Steven F. Bliss Esq.

 If you leave no Will or your Will is stated invalid

 since it was poorly prepared or is not acceptable to probate:

 ♦ State law determines who gets properties, not you

 ♦ Additional expenditures will be sustained and extra work will be required to certify an administrator-Surety Bond, extra costs and legal costs